fabiolune/fabiolune.github.io/README.md

 ***

-> I am passionate about technology with several years of experience in end to end solutions focusing on bringing high value to clients and end users with special attention to performances, scalability, security and costs.
+> I am passionate about technology with several years of experience in end-to-end solutions focusing on bringing high value to clients and end users with special attention to performance, scalability, security, and costs.

 # Education and training